elAndrew/Course4Week3/README.md

 # Course4Week3
-Hierarchal clustering and Plotting and Color
+Hierarchal Clustering and Plotting and Color